-

 (c) Funding Use. – Public school units that utilize funds pursuant to this section shall use all funds to contract with Khan Academy for use of the Khanmigo service, any associated professional development, and the rostering programs required pursuant to subsection (e) of this section.

 (d) Contract Term. – Public school units entering into contracts with Khan Academy shall contract for a term of one year.
 At the end of each school year, each public school unit shall evaluate the use of Khanmigo services in the public school unit prior to contracting with Khan Academy for the subsequent school year.
-The evaluation shall include all of the information required to be reported on by the Department of Public Instruction in subdivisions (2) through (7) of subsection (g) of this section.
-Public school units shall submit their evaluations to the Department of Public Instruction by July 15 of each year that funds are used pursuant to this section.
+The evaluation shall include all of the information required to be reported on by the Department of Public Instruction in subdivisions (2) through (7) of subsection (h) of this section.
+Public school units shall submit their evaluations to the Department of Public Instruction by July 15 following each year that funds are used pursuant to this section.

 (e) Class Rostering for Khanmigo. – All public school units that contract with Khan Academy pursuant to this section shall use a secure, cloud‑based, single sign‑on and class rostering platform to manage access to digital instructional resources and student information systems and to facilitate automated data integration between educational applications and school district systems.
 Class rostering products used pursuant to this section must be approved by the Department of Public Instruction.

-(f) Juvenile Justice. – The Department of Public Instruction shall contract with Khan for 500 Khanmigo licenses for use in schools operated by the Division of Juvenile Justice of the Department of Public Safety.
+(f) Juvenile Justice. – The Department of Public Instruction shall contract with Khan Academy for 500 Khanmigo licenses for use in schools operated by the Division of Juvenile Justice of the Department of Public Safety.
 The Department of Public Instruction shall provide technical support to the Division of Juvenile Justice for the use of Khanmigo.
 The Division of Juvenile Justice shall comply with evaluation requirements pursuant to subsection (d) of this section.

 (g) Study. – The Office of Learning Research at the North Carolina Collaboratory (OLR) shall design and conduct a study to measure the effectiveness of using Khanmigo, including any impact on student performance and growth.
 As part of the study, the Department of Public Instruction shall aggregate and report to OLR on the evaluations submitted by public school units pursuant to subsection (d) of this section.
 OLR shall collaborate with Khan Academy to aggregate data on student performance by teacher and by subgroup, to the extent allowed by law.
 OLR shall provide the results of this study to the Joint Legislative Education Oversight Committee no later than April 1, 2028.